PseudoDevs/IamGhost/amd1.md

-Last updated: 2024-04-19 18:24:02
+Last updated: 2024-04-19 18:24:35
-Random Quote: I think my soul just threw up a little bit. - Lily Aldrin
+Random Quote: Baby, can we grow sandwiches behind the garage? - Marshall Eriksen